|Client||Cathedral Group Ltd|

 |Sector||Development and Regeneration|

+Prof. Bichard was invited to assess the SuROI potential of the Spirit of Sittingbourne development as a part of a portfolio review for Cathedral Group.
 This project intended to regenerate the centre of a Kent town that had suffered chronic under-investment for a number of years.
 The scheme offered to provide a new public realm, new retail and leisure attractions, and more town centre living units.
 It was a joint venture between Cathedral Group Ltd, Swale Borough Council, Quinn Estates and Essential Land.
-The forecast was for over 400,000 additional visitors a year to the town and the creation of approximately 790 new jobs.